 Subscribe to our Embroidery Legacy Youtube channel above, for everything you need to know about ESA fonts.

-Using ESA Wilcom fonts is the easiest solution to getting perfectly stitched-out results every time.
+If you own Hatch or Wilcom E series software, ESA fonts are a great solution to getting great stitched-out results.
 Although ESA fonts may have previously seemed confusing, you now know they’re much easier than you think.
 With many font options available, ESA fonts provide you with countless creative possibilities.
-To put your ideas into stitches, download your free 30-day trial of Hatch embroidery software from Embroidery Legacy by clicking here.
-You will see how easy using ESA fonts are while also getting professional results.
+Happy stitching!